 After all, there could be any number of reasons you could be interested in buying property with limited funds.
 You could be a low-income earner or buried in day-to-day expenses.
 You could be earning a decent salary but struggle to save up enough capital to get your investment ventures off the ground.
 You could even have a poor appetite for risk and simply want to use as little cash as possible.
 Regardless of what situation you’re in, these deals can work – provided they have two ingredients.

 “First, you have to have knowledge.
 Then you have to have focus,” says property developer Nhan Nguyen.

-Nguyen has been investing in property for over 10 years and has built up a successful property development business from the ground up by specializing in no-money-down deals.
+Nguyen has been investing in property for over 10 years and has built a successful property development business from the ground up by specialising in no-money-down deals.
 His knack for getting projects off the ground without using any of his own cash has earned him the moniker “the no-money-down man” and he believes that without knowledge and focus, investing with limited funds is as impossible as many say it is.

 “The key to making a lot of the projects I’ve worked on a success is having the willingness to pitch in hard work.
-You don’t take no for answer.
+You don’t take no for an answer.
 Some people think that you need to be a professional developer or only be working part-time to use a no-money-down strategy, but that’s not true.
 What you really need is focus – the commitment to making the project work and the balls to take it on.